-Delegator: Power / Duty assigned in legislation to: Local Government Express Power to Delegate: Power that enables a delegation to be made Local Government Act 1995: s.5.42 Delegation of some powers or duties to s.5.43 Limitations on delegations to the CEO the CEO Express Power or Duty Delegated: Local Government Act 1995: s.3.57 Tenders for providing goods or service: Local Government (Functions and General) Regu r.11(2) When tenders have to be publicly invite lations 1996: Delegate: Chief Executive Officer Function: This is a precis only.
-Delegates must act with full understanding of the Authority to undertake tender exempt procur the Purchasing Policy requirements, where the resulting contract is expected to be inclu Budget [F&G.r.11(2)]. the total consideration under legislation and conditions relevant to this delegation.
-Authority to, because of the unique nature of any other reason it is unlikely that there is mediatermine to contract directly with a suitable ore than one supplier, Council Conditions on this Delegation: Tender exempt procurement is only authoris consideration under the resulting contract is included in the adopted Annual Budget. b.
-For the purposes of s5.43 (b), tender exemply approved where the total consideration under expected to be less than the maximum value categories: nder the resulting contract is Category Maximum Value for individual contracts WALGA Preferred Supplier Program [F&G.r.11(2)(b)] \$500,000 Goods or services obtained through the Government of the State or Commonwealth or any of its agencies, or by a local government or regional local government [F&G.r.11(2)(e)] \$500,000 Goods or services that are determined to be unique so that it is unlikely that there is more than one supplier in accordance with delegation condition (b.) specified below [F&G.r.(2)(f)] \$500,000 Supply of petrol, oil or any other liquid or gas used for internal combustion engines [F&G.r.11(2)(g)] \$500,000 Goods or services supplied by a person <\$250,000 registered on the Aboriginal Business Directory WA OR Indigenous Minority Supplier Office Limited (T/as Supply Nation) AND where satisfied that the contract represents value for money.
+Delegator: Power / Duty assigned in legislation to: Local Government Express Power to Delegate: Power that enables a delegation to be made Local Government Act 1995: s.5.42 Delegation of some powers or duties to the CEO s.5.43 Limitations on delegations to the CEO Express Power or Duty Delegated: Local Government Act 1995: s.3.57 Tenders for providing goods or services Local Government (Functions and General) Regulations 1996: r.11(2) When tenders have to be publicly invited (exemptions) Delegate: Chief Executive Officer Function: This is a precis only.
+Delegates must act with full understanding of the legislation and conditions the Purchasing Policy requirements, where the total consideration und the resulting contract is expected to be included in the adopted Annua Budget [F&G.r.11(2)]. relevant to this delegation.
+2. Authority to, because of the unique nature of the goods or services or for any other reason it is unlikely that there is more than one supplier, determine to contract directly with a suitable supplier [F&G r.11(2)(f)].
+Council Conditions on this Delegation: Tender exempt procurement is only authorist consideration under the resulting contract is included in the adopted Annual Budget. b.
+For the purposes of s5.43 (b), tender exempt procurement may only be approved where the total consideration under the resulting contract is expected to be less than the maximum value specified for the following categories: Category Maximum Value for individual contracts WALGA Preferred Supplier Program [F&G.r.11(2)(b)] \$500,000 Goods or services obtained through the Government of the State or Commonwealth or any of its agencies, or by a local government or regional local government [F&G.r.11(2)(e)] \$500,000 Goods or services that are determined to be unique so that it is unlikely that there is more than one supplier in accordance with delegation condition (b.) specified below [F&G.r.(2)(f)] \$500,000 Supply of petrol, oil or any other liquid or gas used for internal combustion engines [F&G.r.11(2)(g)] \$500,000 Goods or services supplied by a person <\$250,000 registered on the Aboriginal Business Directory WA OR Indigenous Minority Supplier Office Limited (T/as Supply Nation) AND where satisfied that the contract represents value for money.
 [F&G.r.11(2)(h)] as specified in F&G.r.11(2)(h)(ii) Goods or services supplied by an Australian Disability Enterprise [F&G.r.11(2)(i)] \$500,000